lisnjs/lisn.js/README.md

 gestures, interactions and layout events.
-It makes it super simple and easy to implement any kind of scroll, view, size, layout or user gesture triggered actions or animations with minimal boilerplate, and even if you wish, with zero JavaScript, using the HTML-only more.
-It also comes with many customizable widgets
+It makes it super simple and easy to implement any kind of scroll, view, size, layout or user gesture triggered actions or animations with minimal boilerplate, and even if you wish, with zero JavaScript, using the HTML-only mode.
+It also comes with many customizable widgets.

 There are React wrappers available as a separate package.
 It works in server-side rendering environments like Next.js.